-1.12 Student Portal, Emails, Intranet Messages and Notices
+1.13 University Portal, Emails, Intranet Messages and Notices

-Students must visit The Portal at https://portal.eduhk.hk, read emails and intranet messages regularly.
-These are the major means of communication at the University.
-Students will miss important information if they do not check these sources regularly.
+Students must visit The Portal (the University's portal for students and staff) at http://portal.eduhk.hk, and read e-mails, intranet messages and notices on the programme notice board regularly.
+These are the major means of communication in the University.
+Students will miss out important information if they do not check these sources regularly.
+For details of the University portal, students may refer to the relevant section (Chapter 13) in the on-line Student Handbook (Navigation Path: The Portal \rightarrow Links \rightarrow Useful Links \rightarrow Registry \rightarrow Student Handbook \rightarrow Communication Channels).